anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 it risks that the registrar does not recognize and accept them even if supporting the intended protocol and operation.

-The following list of endpoints provides an illustrative example for a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
+The following list of endpoints provides an illustrative example of a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
 The listing contains the supported endpoints to which the pledge may connect for bootstrapping.
 This